 But the Willamette River is more than a scenic backdrop or piece of history.
-It’s ripe with recreation opportunities from quick SUP outings to multiday paddle and camping trips.
-The Willamette River Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
-In addition to detailed itineraries and maps, the Willamette River Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
-Read on to learn about the Willamette River Trail and the Mt.
+It’s ripe with recreation opportunities from quick stand-up paddleboard (SUP) outings to multiday paddle and camping trips.
+The Willamette Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
+In addition to detailed itineraries and maps, the Willamette Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
+Read on to learn about the Willamette Water Trail and the bustling Mt.
 Hood Territory communities it connects to.

 The first step to your adventure on the Willamette River is deciding where you’d like to go!
 With 187 miles of diverse river terrain, that decision can be intimidating.
-The Willamette River Trail offers river itinerary ideas, from multiday river camping adventures to day trip excursions.
+The Willamette Water Trail offers river itinerary ideas, from multiday river camping adventures to day trip excursions.
 Mt.
-Hood Territory is the home of two unique Willamette River Trail day trip itineraries.
+Hood Territory is the home of two unique Willamette Water Trail day trip itineraries.
 Click the itineraries below to plan your paddle, including navigational tips and safety alerts.

 Get an unforgettable view of Willamette Falls with the Willamette Falls from Sportcraft Marina itinerary that paddles upriver to the base of the falls.
 You’ll pass by downtown Oregon City and see its industrial history, including Willamette Falls Locks on the west bank and Blue Heron Paper Mill on the east, both of which are no longer in operation.

 The Willamette Narrows itinerary paddles upstream beginning at Bernert Landing in West Linn to Rock and Little Rock Island, a basalt formation that provides a great opportunity for wildlife viewing as you paddle through its narrow channels, and Rock Island with the opportunity to venture ashore.
 This itinerary can be paddled as a 4 mile loop during most seasons and is best when the river water levels are lower - check river conditions before you go for safety.